About the Illinois English Language Arts Standards:

-The Common Core State Standards for English Language Arts are divided into sections for K-5 and 6-12.
+The Illinois State Standards for English Language Arts are divided into sections for K-5 and 6-12.
 The standards for all grades fall into the following domains, or groups of related standards:

 - Reading: covers analysis and understanding of literature and informational text

 - Writing: deals with persuasive, narrative, and expository writing; organization; and research